TAKE A LOOK

 FOWLER MUSEUM, UCLA, Thru july 30

-This show offers an exuberantly colorful assemblage of print textiles, offering a commentary on literacy, politics, commerce, status, and more.
-Complete outfits mix with the stunning b&w photos to tell a complex history of the print cloth trade in West and Central Africa.
-Styles from Ghana, Nigeria, Côte d’Ivoire, Cameroon, and Senegal are featured.
+This show boasts an exuberantly colorful assemblage of print textiles, offering a commentary on literacy, politics, commerce, status, and more.
+Complete outfits mix with stunning b&w photos to tell a complex history of the print cloth trade in West and Central Africa.
+Featuring styles from Ghana, Nigeria, Côte d’Ivoire, Cameroon, and Senegal.

 CALIFORNIA FIBERS: TIME